mcicat/symmetrical-fiesta/README.md

 # symmetrical-fiesta
-This is a test project
+Symmetrical fiesta is a project that serves to measure symetrecity of mexican bitharday fiestas...